Maine outlaws PFAS in products with pioneering law

 The new law comes amid renewed efforts to phase out the substance, with the Biden administration seeking funding to clean up PFAS-contaminated industrial sites and to conduct research on the chemical’s effects.

-It was sponsored by state House Representative Lori Gramlich, a Democrat who represents Old Orchard Beach in the state's south.
-Gramlich did not immediately respond to a request for comment.
+It was sponsored by state House Representative Lori Gramlich, a Democrat who represents Old Orchard Beach in the state’s south.
+Gramlich told Reuters: “PFAS is at a crisis level here in Maine - it’s in the soil, groundwater and household items, and it is making people severely sick.”

 Because it was voted as an emergency measure, passage of the bill required two-thirds of the state’s House of Representatives members and of its Senate in order to pass.
 It did not require the state’s governor’s signature.